About Plymouth County

 To search for someone recently arrested in Plymouth County, Massachusetts, you can contact the Plymouth County Correctional Facility.
 They provide an inmate lookup service that can be accessed online through their official website.
 You may also call the facility directly for assistance with locating an inmate.

 Mugshots or booking photos in Plymouth County, Massachusetts, can be obtained from the Plymouth County Sheriff's Department.
 They may provide access to these records through their office or an online portal.
-It is advisable to check their official website or contact them directly for specific instructions on accessing these images.
+You should check their official website or contact them directly for specific instructions on accessing these images.

 To obtain a criminal background check in Plymouth County, Massachusetts, you should contact the Massachusetts Department of Criminal Justice Information Services (DCJIS).
 They handle background checks and provide a CORI (Criminal Offender Record Information) request process.
 You can submit your request online or by mail, following the guidelines provided on their website.